MRJOHN5ON/Swaglabs-Username-Acceptance-Test/README.md

 ### Results Files
 - `positive_results.txt`: Logs results from positive username tests.
 - `negative_results.txt`: Logs results from negative username, blank fields, and incorrect password tests.

+### Negative Results Summary
+- Total Tests Expected to Fail: `50`

+- Tests that Did Not Run as Expected: `1`
+  #### Total Bugs:
+- 1 Bug: For the username standard_user (with a leading space) and the password secret_sauce.
+The discrepancy here is that this test case succeeded, whereas it was expected to fail.

+### Positive Results Summary
+- Total Tests Expected to Succeed: `5`
+- Tests that Did Not Run as Expected: `1`
+  #### Total Bugs:
+- 1 Bug (for locked_out_user) The discrepancy with locked_out_user failing when it should have succeeded is noted as a bug.

 ## Tools Used
 - Python